 Transcripts and clearances are not required for initial application review, but are required before we can approve a candidate for hire.

-Plans and teaches their subject area, following the scope and sequence for all courses.
-Provides instruction to students in a variety of planned courses.
-Provides the use of real life applications and simulations to instruct students in the analysis and interpretation of material being presented.
-Instructs the use of tools, materials, processes and applications of technology, including pertinent software applications, in the development of lessons.
-Uses of formal and informal classroom and district assessments.
+A teacher or counselor with the School District of Philadelphia plans and teaches their subject area, following the scope and sequence for all courses; provides instruction to students in a variety of planned courses; provides the use of real life applications and simulations to instruct students in the analysis and interpretation of material being presented; instructs the use of tools, materials, processes and applications of technology, including pertinent software applications, in the development of lessons; and uses formal and informal classroom and district assessments.

 Assesses the skill level of students and aligns classroom goals and activities to established state and local standards.